- Nearing the End of Life

 It can be very upsetting to your family to see you eating less.
 For them, your interest in food may represent your interest in life.
 By refusing food, it may seem to your family that you are choosing to shorten your life.
 They may take this personally and think that you want to leave them or are trying to hasten your death – even unconsciously.

-It’s important that you and your loved ones talk about the issues around eating.
+It’s important that you and your loved ones talk about issues around eating.
 The last few months of your life should not be filled with battles around food.
 Loss of appetite and being unable to eat (together called anorexia) happens to more than 8 out of 10 of cancer patients before death.
 It’s normal in the last months of life for parts of your body to start slowing down and eventually shut down.
 When you feel like eating less, it’s not a sign that you want to leave life or your family.
 It’s just a normal part of the dying process.
 Explain to your loved ones that you deeply appreciate all their efforts to feed you and that you understand their attempts are acts of love.
-You are not rejecting their love, but your body is limiting what it needs at this time.
+You’re not rejecting their love, but your body is limiting what it needs at this time.

 Your body is going through changes that have a direct effect on your appetite.
-Changes in taste and smell, stomach and bowel changes, shortness of breath, nausea, vomiting, diarrhea, constipation – these are just a few of the things that make it harder to eat.
+Changes in taste and smell, dry mouth, stomach and bowel changes, shortness of breath, nausea, vomiting, diarrhea, constipation – these are just a few of the things that make it harder to eat.
 Drug side effects, stress, and spiritual distress are also possible causes of poor appetite.

 Some causes can be managed with medical treatment.
 For example, nutritional support can be given in the form of tips on how to get the most out of each bite you take or through the use of supplemental drinks or shakes.
 There are also medicines that can stimulate your appetite, decrease nausea, and help food move through your stomach more quickly.
 You might be surprised to find that you’re able to eat more when joining others at a table.
 You may be able to take in small frequent meals or snacks during the day instead of trying to eat full meals 3 times a day.
+These measures may work for some, but they won’t help most people who are very close to the end of life.
+(See the section, “When death is near.”)
+At later stages, these efforts can even make the person feel worse.

 It’s important to recognize changes in appetite so that you can get help when it’s needed.
-Talk to your medical team about how much you’ve been eating and whether or not you need to do something about it.
+Talk to your medical team about how much you’ve been eating and whether you need to do something about it.

 Henry, age 78: “I was struggling to breathe.
 I thought the attack would never end and that was how I was going to die!”